Gregro/2025-02-22-CsharpCodeqlRepros/README.md

-# 2025-02-22-CsharpCodeqlRepros
+# Cshar CodeQL Repros

-Public repo to demonstrate an issue with the CodeQL logging
+Public repo to demonstrate an issue with the CodeQL logging as described in [codeql/issues/15824](https://github.com/github/codeql/issues/15824).